ACE07-Sev/Banjo/README.md

 ## Quickstart

 Simply run the `main.py` to run the code.
 As of 28/4/2025 the code is still incomplete and only provides access to trying the core mechanics.
 Feel free to add your cool features, NPCs, or whatever.
 Banjo likes variety.
+Try the `ace` branch for now.

 ## License